-One of several urban warfare terrain databases MetaVR has built is the geospecific high-resolution virtual McKenna MOUT site.
-This virtual site was modeled after the actual McKenna MOUT site located at Fort Benning, GA.
+One of several urban warfare terrain databases MVRsimulation has built is the geospecific high-resolution virtual McKenna MOUT site.
+This virtual site was modeled after the actual McKenna MOUT site located at Fort Benning, GA, for use with Virtual Reality Scene Generator (VRSG).

 The McKenna urban operations training center at Fort Benning uses MetaVR's 3D virtual replica of their facility for live training of soldiers.
 The McKenna MOUT site features an urban village that was built by Army engineers, which belongs to Fort Benning’s Soldier Battlelab.
 This site is primarily used for live, virtual and constructive experimentation on soldier systems, weapons, and equipment.